prof-rossetti/internet-technologies/notes/javascript/packages/firebase-admin.md

 ## Database Setup

 Follow the [Firestore Database Setup Guide](/notes/databases/firestore/setup.md) to create an example database and credentials to access it.
-Download the resulting service account credentials JSON file into the root directory of this repo, specifically naming it "google-credentials.json".
+Download the resulting service account credentials JSON file into the root directory of your project's repo, specifically naming it "google-credentials.json".

 ## Installation